monome/norns/readme-setup.md

 `ldoc .` in the root norns folder

-To read the documentation, point the browser window with Maiden loaded to [http://norns.local/doc](http://norns.local:5000/doc)
+To read the documentation, point the browser window with Maiden loaded to [http://norns.local/doc](http://norns.local/doc) (or use IP address if this doesn't work).